NVIDIA/spark-rapids/docs/download.md

 ## Release v0.4.0

 New functionality for the release includes
-* Decimal support up to 64 bit, including reading and writing decimal from Parquet
+* Decimal support up to 64 bit, including reading and writing decimal from Parquet (can be enabled by setting `spark.rapids.sql.decimalType.enabled` to True)
-* Ability to call native CUDA or cudf functions from Scala, Java or Hive UDFs
+* Ability for users to provide GPU versions of Scala, Java or Hive UDFs
 * Shuffle and sort support for `struct` data types
 * `array_contains` for list operations
 * `collect_list` and `average` for windowing operations
 * Murmur3 `hash` operation
-* Reading a v2 datasource when the data being read is an `ArrowColumnVector`
+* Improved performance when reading from DataSource v2 when the source produces data in the Arrow format

 This release includes additional performance improvements, including
 * RAPIDS Shuffle with UCX performance improvements